Green-Bat/ArkhamSpeedrunningWiki.github.io/Guides/City/RemoveCatwoman.md

+# How to remove Catwoman DLC from the GOTY version

 Four Catwoman segments were originally a Day 1 DLC and optional to install, but when the game was rereleased in Steam as the Game of the year edition, they became an integral part of the game.
 However, since many runners dislike these segments, we found a way to remove it by editing an .ini file, without affecting the rest of the game.
 That's why you will find separate categories on the leaderboard.

 If you want to play without the Catwoman segments, find the Steam folder on the disk where you installed the game, go to X:\Steam\SteamApps\common\Batman Arkham City GOTY\BmGame\Config\PC\ and open PCGame.ini